 Photographers often refer to this to as continuous focus.
 It focuses when you partially depress the shutter but still monitors movement in the frame, making any necessary adjustments for you between the shots, without the need to remove your finger from the shutter button.

 This mode is useful for shooting a moving subject, such as at a marathon or any other sporting event.

 You would not be able to use the camera’s focal lock to recompose a shot in this mode; you’ll find that the camera continually tries to focus.

 AI Focus / AF-A

-This may sound like the best focus mode to use, but I typically like to set to one of the other modes as I usually know what i’m shooting and what to expect.
-This mode does come in handy though when you’re shooting still objects that are like to move without much notice, such as a bird on a perch.
+This may sound like the best focus mode to use but I still tend to set mine to one of the other modes as I usually know what I’m shooting and what to expect.
+This mode does come in handy when you’re shooting still objects that are likely to move without much notice, such as a bird on a perch.